Azure/azure-iot-sdk-python/migration_guide.md

 # IoTHub Python SDK Migration Guide

-This guide details the migration plan to move from the IoTHub Python V2 code base to the new and improved V3 code base.
-While the APIs remain mostly the same there a few differences you may need to account for in your application, as we have removed some of the implicit behaviors present in V2 in order to provide a more reliable and consistent user experience.
+This guide details how to update existing code that uses an `azure-iot-device` V2 release to use a V3 release instead.
+While the APIs remain mostly the same, there are a few differences you may need to account for in your application, as we have removed some of the implicit behaviors present in V2 in order to provide a more reliable and consistent user experience.

 ## Connecting to IoTHub
 One of the primary changes in V3 is the removal of automatic connections when invoking other APIs on the `IoTHubDeviceClient` and `IoTHubModuleClient`.
 You must now make an explicit manual connection before sending or receiving any data.